Conferences and Events

 Check out our summer calendar for Theme weeks.Open This Summer's Calendar

-Yoga at Squam Lake: June 10 to June 13
+Yoga at Squam Lake - June 1 to June 4

 Find Out More

-Energize and nourish your body and soul with four days and three nights of fun, yoga, kayaking, amazing food, friendship, lakeside lodging, loon calls and hooting owls, hiking, massage, tai chi, crackling fires, and so much more!
 Do as much or as little as you like!
-All activities are included in your fee except massage therapy, which is available at additional cost.
+All activities are included in your fee except kayaks and massage therapy, which are available at additional cost.
 Full details are posted at www.dragonflyogabarn.com.